For whatever it's worth: my advice on job hunting in tech

 However, don’t stop there.
 If your qualifications are all you have to stand on—“I have proficiency in x, y, and z”—then you haven’t given a prospective employer any reason at all to hire you over anyone else with those same skills.

-Besides, most hard skills, on their own, aren’t particularly valuable to employers.
-For just about any hard skill you can list—say, React experience—there’s a metaphorical line of humans down the hallway with that skill.
+For just about any skill you can list—say, React experience—there’s a metaphorical line of humans down the hallway with that skill.
 (Hell, there are probably trained monkeys who can write JSX these days.)

 You’re never going to win the checklist game.
-Somebody else will always have a longer, more impressive list.
 So don’t compete purely on that level.

-Companies can’t just hire your knowledge or skills anyway; they have to hire you.
-So show who you are and what value you bring to the table beyond just your bona fides.
+Companies can’t just hire your knowledge or skills; they have to hire you.
+So show who you are and what you bring to the table beyond just your bona fides.

 If companies just want somebody who knows React, it’s easy to find that person.
 (Maybe even a monkey.)

 It’s also fairly easy to find somebody who, for instance, communicates well.
-Or, someone and can step in to lead projects where needed.
+Or, someone who’s good at managing projects.

 But finding all of those in the same person?
 That’s value.
 So find your value, and then talk about it.
-It’s not in what you know; it’s in everything you bring to the table all together, and your hard skills are just one part of that equation.
+It’s not just what you know; it’s in everything you bring to the table all together, and your hard skills are only one dimension of that.

 Speaking from personal experience: my dev skills have been most valuable when I could use them together with my communication and design skills.
 Dev skills alone never would’ve matched the value that fusion could achieve.

 That’s just my unique mixture; what’s yours?
 Are you a good communicator?
 Do you have skills in other areas, like design, marketing, or sales?
 Do you have stories of how you’ve supported others in your career?
-How are you a good team player?
 Do you take responsibility?
-Do you demonstrate empathy?
+Are you good at managing projects?
 Are you a persistent problem solver?
-Can you talk about a time you tracked down an extra tricky bug?

 Heck, are you just nice to work with?
 Are you a decent human being?
 Do people like having you around?